 Stephen Hunter is the author of eleven novels, including Hot Springs, Pale Horse Coming, Black Light, Time to Hunt and Dirty White Boys.
 He lives in Baltimore, Maryland.

 Professor John Hunter is a Consultant Physician at Addenbrooke's Hospital, Cambridge and a recognised authority on diseases of the gut including IBS, Crohn's disease and Colitis and is an expert on the subject of food allergy and intolerance.
 He has contributed over a hundred research papers to major medical journals including The Lancet and The British Medical Journal.

 Norman Hunter was born in 1899 in Sydenham, London.
 After leaving school he became an advertising copywriter.
 He also began, in 1915, giving performances of conjuring.
 His first Professor Branestawm book was published in 1933.
 After living in South Africa, he returned to England in 1969 where he lived by the river at Staines until his death in 1995.

-Dr Kurtz's first book, Demons and Madmen, was nominated for the Pulitzer Prize for non-fiction in 2001.
-Robert D Hunter was named outstanding Teacher of the Year in 1997 and has served as a co-ordinator for a federal sex-offender treatment programme.
+Dr Kurtz's first book, Demons and Madmen, was nominated for the Pulitzer Prize for non-fiction.
+Robert D Hunter has served as a co-ordinator for a federal sex-offender treatment programme.